alankrantas/pxt-ESP8266_ThingSpeak/README.md

 You need a account and a channel on [ThingSpeak](https://thingspeak.com/) to get the write API key.
 Please do not share your Wifi and API info online.

+# Note to Users

+This extension/driver is designed for AI-Thinker ESP-01/ESP-01S ESP8266 boards with their (older) default AT firmwares, which dated from around 2014-2016.
+I have tested it with regular ESP8266 boards flashed with up-to-date AT firmwares, and it works to some extent.
+Maybe later I will write a new and simplified extension for it.

+To be honest, using an external WiFi chip with micro:bit is not an elegent solution.
+There's simply too many factors can go wrong in both hardware and software.
+The only way to see what's wrong is to use a USB-to-TTL cable or module to read the AT responses directly on your computer.

+Please be noted that this is more like an experiment to bring IoT project to micro:bit, and very possibly outdated/unusable for more recent products.
+I would say using a ESP8266 (NodeMCU or D1 mini, etc) with standard MicroPython would be a easier choice to make IoT projects.

+Now, some common questions people sent me:

+Q: <i>Why it didn't work for me?
+Can you hepl me?
+I need this for my own project!!!</i>

+A: Unless I have the same hardware and you had read the AT responses to know what's wrong (which people never did), I don't have time to guess every single one of the possibility.
+And don't even try to trick me/hint that I should do free work for you ASAP.

+Q: <i>Can you modify the code so that I can ___ ?</i>

+A: This extension is for everyone and might be currently used by some people.
+I won't modify it for your own purpose unless you have found serious bugs that I can confirm/repeat and fix.
+You are welcome to fork it and modify it yourself though.
+You can import your own extension with its Github URL in the MakeCode editor.

+Q: <i>Can you modify the code so that I can receive data from ThinkSpeak or somewhere?</i>

+A: No, because receiving and parsing incoming raw HTTP data would be more diffcult and messy to implement with MakeCode blocks.
+Again, it would be far more easier to use regular ESP8266 boards with MicroPython.

 ## Wiring

 ![esp8266-pinout](https://user-images.githubusercontent.com/44191076/50428909-fc097a00-08f5-11e9-91f1-921d1b957f29.png)